 A sore, itchy throat is most commonly caused by a viral infection such as a cold or flu, and thus is one of the more common signs that illness is on the horizon.
 Often a sore throat will resolve itself on its own, but in other cases treatment is required – a quick consult with our virtual care team will help you determine the best course of action.
 It’s important to speak with a healthcare professional if your sore throat lasts longer than a week or is frequently recurring; if you have difficulty swallowing, breathing or opening your mouth; if you’re feeling joint pain or an earache; develop a rash or fever higher than 101˚F; discover blood in your saliva or phlegm; or develop a lump of any size around your neck or swelling in your face.

 Sinus pain is a symptom of a common cold, which usually goes away by itself within about a week.
 But when sinus congestion lingers or worsens over time, it may be indicative of a bacterial infection, and in some cases, may require antibiotics.
 Sinusitis (also known as a sinus infection) refers to inflammation of the mucous membrane that lines the sinuses, which causes symptoms such as thick nasal mucus, a plugged nose, and facial pain.
 According to the University of Maryland Medical Center, sinusitis becomes more common as the cold weather arrives, and the pain associated with sinus headaches worsens in the cold and damp weather.
 If you are experiencing sinus pain, consult our virtual healthcare team to help determine the best course of action.

 The fall season brings with it many reasons to take advantage of virtual healthcare services.
 Got questions?
 We’ve got answers.
-Medysis On-Demand healthcare practitioners are here to help.
+Akira healthcare practitioners are here to help.
 Click here to learn more.